 You know you have stuff you’ll never use again.
 Instead of paying the removalists money to move that stuff in a monster of a truck, sell what you can through Gumtree or eBay.

 That way, you’ll not only reduce your load, but you’ll also be able to use the extra cash to hire a top-quality removalist—one you can trust to handle your belongings with the same care you would—only with the expertise to do it right.

 Donating the belongings that you can’t sell doesn’t just give you warm fuzzy feelings.
 It will do that, of course.
 But it can also greatly reduce the number of belongings your removalists will have to stack in their truck, which will, in turn, reduce the price you’ll have to pay.
 If you still find that you have many belongings, visit our two men and a truck service page.

 2. Hire Professional Removalists to Pack Your Stuff.
 Stay at Work.
 Cook at Home.

 Consider, too, that you won’t have to eat out when you hire professional packers.
 When you pack yourself, you don’t have time to cook.
-Over the time it takes most non-removalists to pack, that can be days spent at expensive restaurants and take-away eateries.
+Over time it takes most non-removalists to pack, that can be days spent at expensive restaurants and take-away eateries.
 That can add up over time.
-Instead, eat in and save money while expert removalists do the work.
+Instead, eat-in and save money while expert removalists do the work.

 3. Find Quick Meal Ideas for Your First Weeks in Your New Home.